StevenBlack/vocab/readme.md

 ### ersatz
 Artificial, a substitute for the real thing.
 Sweet 'n Low is ersatz sugar;
 margarine is ersatz butter.
 Formica can be ersatz marble, wood or any other number of finishes.
-Pronounced AIR-SATZ.

 ### eruct
 An extremely erudite way of saying "belch."
 One way to remember the word is to think of erupt: "After the very large meal, the man leaned back in his chair and eructed."
-Pronounced EE-RUCT.

 ### escalation of commitment